 unreasonable CEO compensation, how long the team and board of directors have

 TENURE AS CEO

-Vikas's remuneration is lower than average for companies of similar size in Canada.
+Vikas's remuneration is higher than average for companies of similar size in Canada.

 Management Team Tenure

 Average tenure and age of the

 The tenure for the Gravitas Financial management team is about average.

 The average tenure for the Gravitas Financial board of directors is less than 3 years, this suggests a new board.